-15 Month Accelerated Students:
+15 Month Accelerated Nursing Students:

-Students enrolled in the accelerated courses can expect to pay an average of \$25,050 for the 1st semester and \$32,625 for the 2nd semester.
+Students enrolled in the accelerated courses can expect to pay an average of \$26,380 for the 1st three blocks and \$34,523 for the remaining four blocks.
 Tuition is billed per credit.
 There are 7 terms (3 semesters + 1 summer) in the 15 accelerated month program.
 Tuition rates for this program are reviewed and adjusted each July.